thedanielcho/Tense/README.md

 ## Features

 - Create an account with just an email or try a demo!
+- You just need an email and the name you want displayed
+  - On the backend, we secure your information using BCrypt
+- Once you sign up and log in, there's no need to log back in again your next visit
+-
 <br></br>
 ![session-form](/app/assets/images/readme/account.gif)

 ### Live-messaging!
+- Once you're logged in, you can see the real app!
-- Send messages and chat in real time!
+- Send and receive messages in real time!
 <br></br>
 ![messaging](/app/assets/images/readme/messaging.gif)